-Milk is used as a raw material for the cheese production that can be obtained from the source of animals producing milk like a cow, buffalo, goat etc. The milk should be free of any off flavours, microbial contamination, antibiotics and chemical contaminants.
+Milk serves as a raw material source for cheese production, which can be obtained through milk-producing animals like a cow, buffalo, goat etc. The milk should be free of any off flavours, microbial contamination, antibiotics and chemical contaminants.

-The standardization is a process where the milk is subjected to centrifugation for the clarification of the small exogenous particles or somatic cells.
+Subject milk to the centrifugation to clarify the small exogenous particles or somatic cells during the standardization process.
 This step generally optimizes the protein and fat ratio of the milk to produce superior quality cheese.

 Pasteurization of milk

-It reduces the spoilage organisms and improves the environment for the growth of starter cultures.
+It reduces the spoilage of organisms and improves the environment for the growth of starter cultures.
 Cheese produced from raw milk requires ageing for a maximum of 60 days.
-After pasteurization or heating, the milk is cooled to the temperature needed for the growth of starter culture.
+After pasteurization or heating, cool the milk to the temperature necessary for the growth of the starter culture.

 Inoculation of starter culture

-The starter culture is then added to the milk and subjected at 90 Degrees Fahrenheit for 30 minutes to ripen.
-Different cheese requires different starter culture like for the production of cheddar cheese, the strains of Streptococcus bacteria (S lactis or S cremoris) are being used.
+Then, add the starter culture into the milk and subject it to heat (90 degrees Fahrenheit) for 30 minutes to ripen.
+Different cheese requires different starter culture to produce cheddar cheese.
+One can use the strains of Streptococcus bacteria (S. lactis or S. cremoris).

-The presence of antibiotic may cause retardation in the growth of the starter culture and the production of acid that will finally produce inferior quality cheese.
-Thus, the proper growth of starter culture lowers the pH of the media (by the formation of acid) and develops more flavour in the cheese.
+Antibiotics may cause retardation in the growth of the starter culture and the production of acid, which in turn produce inferior quality cheese.
+Thus, the proper growth of starter culture lowers the pH of the media (by forming acid) and adds more flavour to the cheese.

 Addition of rennet

-It is an enzyme that mediates the curdling of milk.
-Rennet functions as a coagulant.
+Rennet aids in milk curdling or coagulation, as it functions as a coagulant.
 It coagulates the colloid casein to insoluble paracasein and carbohydrate-rich peptide fraction.
-Allow the milk left undisturbed for about 30 minutes to get a firm coagulum.

 Cutting of curd